JCU Inherent Requirements for Graduate Certificate of Research Methods (114711) and Graduate Diploma of Research Methods (114206)

-Examples of the knowledge, skills, and capabilities that are required to satisfy the inherent requirements of this course.
+Examples of the knowledge, skills, and capabilities that are required to satisfy the inherent requirements of these courses.

-The inherent requirements for this course should be read in conjunction with the Course and Subject Handbook.
+The inherent requirements for these courses should be read in conjunction with the Course and Subject Handbook.

-The inherent requirements of the Postgraduate Research Methods are:
+The inherent requirements of the Graduate Certificate of Research Methods and Graduate Diploma of Research Methods are:

 Compliance with Australian Law and professional regulations.